Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies TAL Education Group (TAL) Investors of Class Action and to Actively Participate

-/EIN News/ -- NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TAL Education Group ("TAL" or the "Company") (NYSE: TAL) and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired TAL American Depository Shares (“ADSs”) between June 14, 2022 and March 14, 2023, inclusive (the ''Class Period'').
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com/tal.
+NEW YORK, April 10, 2023 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against TAL Education Group ("TAL" or the "Company") TAL and certain of its officers, on behalf of all persons and entities that purchased, or otherwise acquired TAL American Depository Shares ("ADSs") between June 14, 2022 and March 14, 2023, inclusive (the ''Class Period'').
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/tal.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws.